meltano/meltano/docs/src/docs/command-line-interface.md

 Tables and views are listed under `tables` and handled properly behind the scenes.

-If `*` is provided as the parameter for tables the grant statement will use the `ALL <object_type>S in SCHEMA` syntax.
+If `*` is provided as the parameter for tables the grant statement will use the `ALL <object_type>s in SCHEMA` syntax.
 It will also grant to future tables and views.
 See Snowflake documenation for [`ON FUTURE`](https://docs.snowflake.net/manuals/sql-reference/sql/grant-privilege.html#optional-parameters)

 If a schema name includes an asterisk, such as `snowplow_*`, then all schemas that match this pattern will be included in grant statement.
 This can be coupled with the asterisk for table grants to grant permissions on all tables in all schemas that match the given pattern.
 This is useful for date-partitioned schemas.